DaxxTrias/NFI_FQ/readme.md

 # Freqtrade & NostalgiaForInfinityX

 This github repository is currently targeting a single Freqtrade Bot with NFI.
-Will upload an alternate setup for multi-bots later; Source material can be found below
+Will upload an alternate setup for multi-bots later

 ## Pre-requisites